virtual-labs/vlabs-systems/src/systems-engineer-role/ci-cd-pipeline.md

   - Fix and Retry: Once you've identified and corrected the invalid file, try rebuilding the lab to see if the experiment now builds successfully.

-#### Q) "MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
-31 finish listeners added to [PassThrough].
-Use emitter.setMaxListeners() to increase limit".
-How to troubleshoot this error?

-- **Problem**:
-  During the lab deployment, several experiments failed to build.
-Out of 10 experiments, only 5 were successfully built, and the remaining experiments were skipped.
-This inconsistency in the deployment workflow needs to be addressed to ensure all experiments are processed correctly.

-- **Error Description**:
-  Upon reviewing the GitHub Actions workflow logs, an error message appeared during the build process:
-  **"MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
-31 finish listeners added to [PassThrough].
-Use emitter.setMaxListeners() to increase limit."**
-  Although this warning did not completely halt the deployment, it caused the build process for certain experiments to stop while allowing the rest of the deployment to continue.
-This resulted in only a subset of the experiments being built.

-- **Root Cause**:
-  The root cause of this issue stems from **invalid JSON files** within some of the experiments.
-If a particular experiment contains an invalid or malformed JSON file, the build process for that experiment is terminated, leading to the warning message.
-In this case, if the invalid file occurs in the 6th experiment, the first 5 experiments will build successfully, and the error will manifest when the system tries to process the faulty experiment.

-- **Solution/Fix**:
-  1. **Identify the problematic experiment**: Review the GitHub Actions workflow logs to find the point where the deployment stops building.
-The last successfully built experiment will help pinpoint where the error occurred.
-  2. **Locate the invalid JSON file**: Navigate to the repository for the experiment immediately following the last successful build.
-Check the JSON files in that experiment, as they are likely the source of the issue.
-  3. **Validate the JSON files**: Use a JSON validator, such as [JSONLint](https://jsonlint.com/), to identify and correct any syntax errors in the JSON files.
-This may include missing commas, incorrect brackets, or invalid data types.
-  4. **Rebuild the lab**: After correcting the invalid JSON files, trigger the lab deployment again.
-Verify that all experiments, including those previously skipped, are built successfully.

-- **Post-Fix Verification**:
-  After applying the fix, re-run the GitHub Actions workflow and ensure that all experiments, including the previously skipped ones, are built without any errors or warnings in the logs.
-Confirm that the `MaxListenersExceededWarning` no longer appears and that the full deployment process completes successfully

 ## Why CI/CD